-Targu Mures is situated at the intersection of three geographic and economic areas - The Transylvanian Field, The Mures Valley, and The Nirajului Valley.
+Tirgu Mures (also spelled as Tirgu Mures) is situated at the intersection of three geographic and economic areas - the Transylvanian Field, the Mures Valley, and the Nirajului Valley.
 This territory has been inhabited starting from ancient times.
 Numerous material proofs attest the presence of Neolithic cultures and then those of the Bronze and Metal ages.
 Archaeological diggings have brought to light Roman relics in the surroundings of the town.

 The settlement affirmed itself at the beginning of its history as a locality of fairs, a characteristic that has determined its destiny during the centuries.
 In the earliest document, dating from 1300, the locality appears under the name of Forum Siculorum (Market of the Seklars), and then in 1332, its name is Novum Forum Siculorum (The New Market of the Seklars).
-The actual name, Targu Mures, has a quite similar significance, meaning "Marketplace on the Mures River".
+The actual name, Tirgu Mures, has a quite similar significance, meaning "Marketplace on the Mures River".

 The urbanization of the locality began at the end of the 15th century.
-Starting from the 16th century, the town of Targu Mures has been excelling as an important cultural and educational centre.
+Starting from the 16th century, the town of Tirgu Mures has been excelling as an important cultural and educational centre.
 The first school appeared in 1492.

-Targu Mures was lead, since earliest times, by a mayor, supervised by a council, whose structure and attributions are continuously changing.
-Presently, the Targu Mures municipality is lead by a mayor, two vice mayors and a local municipality council constituted of 25 councilors voted by the residents.
+Tirgu Mures was lead, since earliest times, by a mayor, supervised by a council, whose structure and attributions are continuously changing.
+Presently, the Tirgu Mures municipality is lead by a mayor, two vice mayors and a local municipality council constituted of 25 councilors voted by the residents.

-Targu Mures became a modern town in the second half of the 19th century, helped by the railway construction.
+Tirgu Mures became a modern town in the second half of the 19th century, helped by the railway construction.
 The two mayors, Dr. Bernady Gyorgy (1864 - 1938) and Dr. Emil Dandea (1893 - 1969) are considered to be the initiators of the town modernization.

-Targu Mures underwent an intense industrialization period.
+Tirgu Mures underwent an intense industrialization period.
 Big factories were built, having various profiles: chemical, food producing, wood and leather processing, electric apparatus and products, machine building, photosensitive materials and others.
-Nevertheless, Targu Mures has remained a powerful cultural and university centre.
+Nevertheless, Tirgu Mures has remained a powerful cultural and university centre.

-Presently, there is a branch of the Romanian Academy in Targu Mures, "Gheorghe Sincai" Social-Human Research Institute, and several universities: the University of Medicine and Pharmacy, "Petru Maior" University of Targu-Mures, The Theatrical Art University, as state universities and some other private higher education institutions.
+Presently, there is a branch of the Romanian Academy in Tirgu Mures, "Gheorghe Sincai" Social-Human Research Institute, the University of Medicine and Pharmacy, "Petru Maior" University, the University of Arts, as state universities and some other private higher education institutions.